 Nominations are welcomed from both colleagues and past or current students, and are assessed in terms of the teacher's innovative approach to education, engagement with the student cohort and positive impact on the teaching community.

 Each year the QLD Branch provides the opportunity for schools to apply for Certificates of Excellence in Physics.

 This certificate is awarded to students with a confirmed raw result for internal assessment of 45/50 (90%) or UB Level 7 as of the beginning of Term 4.
 The committee’s aim is to make these certificates of achievement available to schools for presentation at the school’s final year 12 assembly or speech night late in term four.

 To nominate students, please download the “AIP [School Name] Certificate Mail Merge Spreadsheet”.
 Please complete this spreadsheet, and save a new copy replacing the words ‘[School Name]’ with the name of your school in the file name.
 For 2023 please send the Excel spreadsheet to email@example.com.
 We however need a new volunteer to take over the Certificates of Excellence in Physics.
 Please contact the Queensland branch chair if you are able to help.

 John Mainstone Youth Lecture Tour

-2021 John Mainstone Youth Lecture Tour invites an academic, Dr. Martin Stringer from the Sustainable Mineral Institute at the University of Queensland.
+The 2022 John Mainstone Youth Lecture Tour lecturer: Dr. Jacinda Ginges from the School of Mathematics and Physics at the University of Queensland.

 The John Mainstone Youth Lecture Tour invites an academic to tour the state far and wide, to inspire Queensland High School students and engage them about what a career in science is all about.